iCharlesHu/swift-experimental-subprocess/README.md

 // MARK: - Custom Execution Body
 extension Subprocess {
+    /// Run a executable with given parameters and a custom closure
+    /// to manage the running subprocess' lifetime and its IOs.
+    /// - Parameters:
+    ///   - executable: The executable to run.
+    ///   - arguments: The arguments to pass to the executable.
+    ///   - environment: The environment in which to run the executable.
+    ///   - workingDirectory: The working directory in which to run the executable.
+    ///   - platformOptions: The platform specific options to use
+    ///     when running the executable.
+    ///   - input: The input to send to the executable.
+    ///   - output: The method to use for redirecting the standard output.
+    ///   - error: The method to use for redirecting the standard error.
+    ///   - body: The custom execution body to manually control the running process
+    /// - Returns a `ExecutableResult` type containing the return value
+    ///     of the closure.
     public static func run<R>(
         _ executable: Executable,
         arguments: Arguments = [],